Here are the latest COVID-19 statistics for Alberta — and what they mean

 Each column in this chart is a "stack" of cases, colour-coded by zone.
 Each "stack" adds up to the total number of new cases identified that day.

-You can see how cases really started ramping up in mid-April in the Calgary Zone, in particular.
+You can see how cases first started ramping up in mid-April 2020 in the Calgary Zone, in particular.
 This was largely related to the major outbreak at the Cargill slaughterhouse in High River, which is part of the Calgary Zone.

-Later in April, you can see a large number of new cases in the South Zone.
+Later that month, you can see a large number of new cases in the South Zone.
 This was related to the outbreak at the JBS slaughterhouse and the wider outbreak in Brooks at that time.

-And, in early June, you can see how new cases started growing in the Edmonton Zone again, after very few cases in and around the city for many weeks.
+In early June 2020, you can see how new cases started growing in the Edmonton Zone again, after very few cases in and around the city for many weeks.
 The beginning of this trend was initially linked to several family gatherings in the city.

 So that's the big picture, but the chart above can be a little hard to read if you're mainly interested in recent cases.